gupalo/monolog-dbal-logger/README.md

 ------

 You may extend `MonologDbalLogger` and add your own logic.
 See `MyMonologDbalLogger` as an example.
-If you add additional fields, don't forget to change table creation SQL.
+If you add additional fields, remember to change table creation SQL.

 Table: